Juno (spacecraft): Orbit and environment

 Junos highly elliptical initial polar orbit takes it within 4200 km of the planet and out to 8.1 e6km, far beyond Callisto's orbit.
 An eccentricity-reducing burn, called the Period Reduction Maneuver, was planned that would drop the probe into a much shorter 14 day science orbit.
 Originally, Juno was expected to complete 37 orbits over 20 months before the end of its mission.
 Due to problems with helium valves that are important during main engine burns, mission managers announced on February 17, 2017, that Juno would remain in its original 53-day orbit, since the chance of an engine misfire putting the spacecraft into a bad orbit was too high.
 Juno completed only 12 science orbits before the end of its budgeted mission plan, ending July 2018.
-In June 2018, NASA extended the mission through July 2021, as described below.
+In June 2018, NASA extended the mission through July 2021.

 The orbits were carefully planned in order to minimize contact with Jupiter's dense radiation belts, which can damage spacecraft electronics and solar panels, by exploiting a gap in the radiation envelope near the planet, passing through a region of minimal radiation.
 The Juno Radiation Vault, with 1-centimeter-thick titanium walls (three times as thick as the Galileo spacecraft body's), also aids in protecting Junos electronics by reducing the incoming radiation by a factor of 800.
 Despite the intense radiation, JunoCam and the Jovian Infrared Auroral Mapper (JIRAM) were designed to endure at least eight orbits, while the Microwave Radiometer (MWR) was made to endure at least eleven orbits.
 All instruments are operational as of perijove 71.
 Although the flux of electrons close to Jupiter is about ten times as high as it is around Jupiter's moon Europa, Juno will still receive a lower total dose of radiation in its polar orbit (20 Mrad through end of mission) than the Galileo orbiter received in its equatorial orbit.
 Galileos subsystems were damaged by radiation during its mission, including an LED in its data recording system.